Five interesting things about law firm defending Hushpuppi

 On his relationship with Premier League footballers Tammy Abraham and Ezri Konsa, his lawyer claimed, “Mr Abbas [Hushpuppi] is friends with a lot of people.
 Somebody who has that many followers – obviously he knows and has friends in a lot of places … it’s all legitimate.”

-1. Gal Pissetzky of Pissetzky & Berliner on its website boasted to be “experienced criminal defense attorneys defending clients nationwide”
+1. Pissetzky & Berliner on its website boasted to be “experienced criminal defense attorneys defending clients nationwide”

 2. According to the firm, “Clients come to us when they want a bulldog in the courtroom.
 Our Chicago criminal defense attorneys take on serious criminal cases.
 We handle federal charges, white collar crimes, large-scale drug crimes, sex offenses, violent crimes, and more.”